 - You can arrange an organized tour from Cancun that includes a boat tour of Rio Lagartos and a visit to Los Colorados.

 - Secure a driver who can take you from Cancun to Rio Lagartos.
-This is my preferred method of sightseeing when I travel, and I like that we can move at our own pace, stopping wherever and whenever we want.
+Getting a private driver is my preferred way to sightsee when I travel.
+I like that we can move at our own pace, stopping wherever and whenever we want.
 I also learn much more about an area’s politics, culture, and lifestyle by getting to know one of its locals.
-We are fortunate to have had the same driver, Daniel, for the last twenty years, and he was our driver on our ill-fated trip to Belize, which might not have ended so well without him there.
+We are fortunate to have had the same driver, Daniel, for the last twenty years.
+He was our driver on our ill-fated trip to Belize, which might not have ended so well without him.
+As Daniel is now retired, I can now recommend Fabian who you can reach at 52-998-239-5351.

 The Town of Rio Lagartos, Yucatan, Mexico

 Rio Lagartos is the name of the quaint, typical Yucatan fishing village on the coast of Ria Lagartos.
-There is not much more to the town than humble housing for its residents, and a few hotels and restaurants for the tourists.
-There are also docks for fishing and octopus-catching boats, which also give tours.
+There isn’t much more to the town than humble housing for its residents and a few hotels and restaurants for tourists.
+There are also docks for fishing and boats that catch octopus, which also offer tours.

 Ria Lagartos, The Natural Reserve